Use of Digital Clocks

 2. Multiple time period clocks – these allow for one or more additional time periods after the initial time control to be defined by the user and saved.
 Some only allow one user-defined set of timings and moves to be saved, others up to three.
 They are typically priced at £30-£100 each.

 The DGT 2010 digital chess clock is approved by FIDE as the official FIDE chess clock.
-It is usually priced at £69.99 each.
-They can be bought for £62.60 each details or £59.67 details
+It is usually priced at £59.95 each.
+They can be bought for £53.96 +£4.99 delivery each (using ECF Silver or Gold membership 10% discount) details or £54.95 (free delivery with Amazon Prime) details

 The April 2018 FIDE Competition Rules do not specifically mention how electronic chess clocks must function.